TatoEb/OVPN/new_cred.md

-JiJRHcBBVN
+KS2EtEwBJV
-p7eB495Lvg
+Pnk8NqnWA9
-# These credentials for a 24h-trial-account of CyberGhost VPN are valid until 17/02/2025 [UTC+2, 18:20]
+# These credentials for a 24h-trial-account of CyberGhost VPN are valid until 18/02/2025 [UTC+2, 17:00]